blkFinch/blkfinch.github.io/_notes/Chaos Magic is Post Modernism applied to Magic.md

 tags:
 ---

 In some sense we can look at the Chaos Magic movement as being perfectly in step with post modern sensibilities of the time.
-Chaos Magic existed in opposition to the old, "stodgy", systems of magic that seemed to be so reliant on tradition and formal ritual.
+Chaos Magic existed in opposition to the old, "stodgy", systems of magic that seemed to be so reliant on tradition and formal [[Rituals|ritual]].
 Chaos Magic opposes these old structures of magical thought by saying-

 _"The symbol is not what matters but rather our relationship to it"_